mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 to download the prebuilt mender-artifact tool available for Linux at [https://d25phv8h0wbwru.cloudfront.net/1.0.0/tip/mender-artifact](https://d25phv8h0wbwru.cloudfront.net/1.0.0/tip/mender-artifact).

-After the tool is downloaded and you added execute permission, simply run it as follows:
+After the tool is downloaded and you added execute permission (e.g. with `chmod +x mender-artifact`), simply run it as follows:

 ```bash